List of past Lucchese crime family mobsters: Michael Russo

 Michael "Mike Valentino" Russo (November 23, 1893 – March 1975) was a long-time soldier of the Lucchese crime family New Jersey faction.
 During his younger days, Michael Russo reportedly work as an "enforcer".
 In the early 1920s, Russo was inducted into the Newark family of Gaspare D'Amico, and during his time under this family, he attended the 1928 Cleveland Mafia meeting at the Hotel Statler as an official member.
 In 1933, he was one of the individuals arrested in New York City in connection with the murder of John Bazzano, who was the boss of the Pittsburgh crime family at the time.
+Russo was then living at 1202 Fifth Avenue, Pittsburgh.
 When the D'Amico family collapsed in 1937 with its rackets being divided up by the Commission, Michael Russo joined the Lucchese crime family, presumably to serve under Settimo Accardi.

 In the early 1960s, when the FBN was compiling Mafia members, Russo, already in semi-retirement, was listed as living at 105 Ridgely Avenue, Iselin, New Jersey.
 His criminal record since 1911 consisted of: assault, burglary, swindling, homicide, embezzlement.
 Some of Michael Russo's other associates were: Vito Genovese, Joe Profaci, Joe Magliocco, Charles Tourine Sr., and former friends in the old Newark family: Andrew Lombardino and Emanuel Cammarata, by then both Colombo members.
 Other aliases of Russo listed by the FBN were: Mike Fedesco, Mike Partiro, Max Sender.

+Frank Salerno

+Frank "Skinny Frank" Salerno, also known as "Frankie", (died February 2023) was a former captain of a crew operating in Westchester and the Bronx.
+Salerno was a member of the "Bronx-Crea Crew", and took over the crew after Steven "Stevie Junior" Crea was imprisoned in May 2017.
+He is a nephew of former Lucchese captain Michael Salerno.
+In 1993, Frank Salerno was indicted along with others on federal charges of illegally dumping construction and demolition debris into landfills.
+In 2006, Salerno was charged with defrauding customers from his car dealership Ultimate Motors, Inc., by failing to forward proceeds of car sales to the owners of cars that it sold on consignment, selling vehicles that it did not own, and failing to deliver vehicles to purchasers after receiving payment for car sales.
+In April 2012, Frank Salerno went to the Tuckahoe police station to help his son Adam Salerno who was arrested for driving with a suspended license, before leaving the police arrested Frank with a warrant from Atlantic County, N.J. for passing bad checks.
+In May 2020, Salerno was identified in an FBI surveillance photo meeting with Lucchese members acting boss Mike DeSantis, consigliere Andrew DeSimone, soldier Anthony Villani, soldier Anthony Baratta and caporegime George Zappola in Jefferson Park.
+Salerno died in February 2023.